jimburton/simple-chat-server/README.md

 A lab exercise for CI646 adapted from http://cs.lmu.edu/~ray/notes/javanetexamples/.

 This repository contains a simple Java socket server and a GUI client.
 Download the code and start by reading the `Server` and `ServerThread` classes.

+## Exercise 0

-Run the application by launching the server by running the `main` method in the `Server` class, then launching several clients by running the `main` method in `Client`.
+Launch the server by running the `main` method in the `Server` class.
+Then launch several clients by running the `main` method in `Client` several times.
 Send a few messages and watch the logging output in the terminals attached to each process.

+Read the code of the `Server`, `ServerThread` and `Client` classes.

-`Server` is the entry point
-for the server side of the application.
+`Server` is the entry point for the server side of the application.
 It listens forever on `localhost:9001`, waiting for clients to connect.
 When a connection arrives, a new instance of `ServerThread`, which is a subclass of `Thread`, is spawned and started to handle the connection.